Marcos Baghdatis: 2008–2009: Injuries

-2009: Injuries restrict, ends season with title

 Entering 2009, ranked No. 96 (his best having been 8) and having not played since the ATP Paris Masters in late October 2008, Baghdatis entered the Brisbane International in preparation for the Australian Open, losing in the opening round to Jarkko Nieminen.

-In the Australian Open, traditionally his best grand slam event, he began with a straight-sets win over 48th-ranked Frenchman Julien Benneteau and followed that up by ousting 16th-seed Robin Söderling in four sets and 23rd-seed Mardy Fish in straight sets to set up a fourth-round clash with third-seed and defending champion Novak Djokovic.
-The fourth round encounter with Djokovic started poorly for Baghdatis, going down 1–6 in the first set.
-The second set went into a tie-breaker, which Baghdatis lost 1–7.
-The third set went into another tie-breaker, but Baghdatis earned three set points, lost two of them on his own serve, and then took the tie-breaker on Djokovic's serve.
-After 3 hours and nearly 20 minutes, Baghdatis was unable to come back from an early break in the first game of the last set, as he missed two break opportunities and lost 1–6, 6–7, 7–6, 2–6.
+In the Australian Open, traditionally his best grand slam event, he began with a straight-sets win over 48th-ranked Frenchman Julien Benneteau and followed that up by ousting 16th-seed Robin Söderling in four sets and 23rd-seed Mardy Fish in straight sets.
+In the fourth round he lost in four sets to Novak Djokovic.

 After the Australian Open, he played in the SA Tennis Open tournament in Johannesburg and was the eighth seed.
-He defeated Andrew Anderson 6–4, 6–2, in the first round and wild-card Raven Klaasen 6–3, 7–5, in the second round.
+He defeated Andrew Anderson and Raven Klaasen.
 In the quarterfinals, he lost to David Ferrer in two sets.
-After getting a wild card for San Jose, he drew sixth seeded American Sam Querrey in the first round, and lost in three tight sets.
-At the Delray Beach International Championships, Baghdatis defeated Ernests Gulbis 7–5, 6–2, in the first round and Dudi Sela 7–6, 6–3, in the second.
-He was defeated by Jérémy Chardy in the quarterfinals in two tiebreaks.
+After getting a wild card for San Jose, he drew Sam Querrey in the first round, and lost in three tight sets.
+At the Delray Beach International Championships, Baghdatis defeated Ernests Gulbis and Dudi Sela before losing to Jérémy Chardy in the quarterfinals in two tiebreaks.
 Baghdatis found some form at the Ordina Open 's-Hertogenbosch 250 tournament, beating 15th-ranked Tommy Robredo 7–5, 6–2, to move into the second round.
 In the second round, he suffered a match-ending knee injury when playing Raemon Sluiter.